eatingmangoes/mangadex-batch-uploader/README.md

 Optional : If there's a volume number, change None to the volume number in line 39

-have the chapters in the directory with the folder names being the chapter number. eg: 73 and 74 are the chapter numbers
+have the chapters in the directory with the folder names being the chapter number. eg: 73 and 74 are the chapter numbers.

 ```.
 ├── batchuploader.py